ddiiwoong/opentelemetry101/README.md

 ## Span in opentelemetry

-* Attribute : key-value pairs (filter 할 모든 데이터 예: customer identifier, process hostname)
+* Attribute : can be added freely key-value pairs (filter 할 모든 데이터 예: customer identifier, process hostname)
 * Event : time-stamped string that can be attached to a span

 ## Context Propagation